Accelerating qubit reset through the Mpemba effect: Accelerating qubit reset in the presence of Markovian dissipation

-Inserting~\cref{eq:Markov_dephasing_rate} back into \cref{eq:l2_l3} yields $S(\epsilon \to 0) = T_2/T_1$.
-Note that this relation holds as long as $T_2\geq T_1$: once populations decay slower than coherences, applying the controlled Y rotation will not speed up the thermal relaxation, as shown in panel (c) of~\cref{fig:markovian}.
+Then,~\cref{eq:Markov_dephasing_rate} and $\Gamma_1 = 1/T_1 $ together with \cref{eq:l2_l3} imply that $S(\epsilon \to 0) = T_2/T_1$.
+Also, this relation holds as long as $T_2\geq T_1$: once populations decay slower than coherences, applying the controlled Y rotation will not speed up the thermal relaxation, as shown in panel (c) of~\cref{fig:markovian}.
+Indeed, in such case the spectrum of the Liouvillian becomes such that the real parts of $\lambda_2$ and $\lambda_3$ of \cref{eq:l2_l3} are interchanged.

 The approach presented here applies to arbitrary coherent states, with the achieved speedup depending on the initial state of $q_1$ and on the ratio $T_2/T_1$.
 To demonstrate this, we apply it to random pure states, i.e., randomly sampled on the surface of the Bloch sphere using the uniform Haar measure~\cite{Singh_2016}.
 The trace distances to the ground state of such states with and without application of a C-Ry gate, as a function of time, are displayed in panel (d) of ~\cref{fig:markovian} in red and blue, respectively.
 The panel's inset shows a histogram of the achieved speedups distribution, with a median speedup around $1.4$.
 This follows from~\cref{eq:speedup_full}, which yields a speedup of $T_2/T_1$ (here set to $1.5$) multiplied by a finite $\epsilon$ correction at short times.